graphcore/examples/applications/pytorch/cnns/train/README.md

 `--profile`                     Generate PopVision Graph Analyser report

-`--loss-velocity-scaling-ratio` Only for sgd_combined optimizer: Loss Velocity / Velocity scaling ratio.
-In case of large number of replicas >1.0 can increase numerical stability

 `--use-bbox-info`               Images may contain bounding box information for the target object.
 If this flag is set, during the augmentation process make sure the augmented image overlaps with the target object.

 `--eight-bit-io`                Image transfer from host to IPU in 8-bit format, requires normalisation on the IPU